salihmarangoz/UbuntuTweaks/README.md

-# Ubuntu Tweaks Guide
+# Ubuntu Tweaks

-Here are some tweaks for **Ubuntu 18.04** to speed up and fix some problems.
+Here are some tweaks, utilities, fixes, programs, tools and scripts for **Ubuntu 18.04**.
 Backup your computer in case of any data loss before starting to apply this guide.
-Configurations listed in this guide are not recommended for server environments Read the instructions carefully.
+Configurations listed in this guide are not recommended for server environments.
+Read the instructions carefully.
 Good luck!

 [Performance Tweaks](PerformanceTweaks.md)